brodieaustin/avalon-novel/index.markdown

 Tara didn't think of her father having any acquaintances and couldn't think who it might be.
 She tried to summon a catalog of names and faces, but nothing appeared in the ledger.
 She stuttered out, "I don't understand.
 I don't know who it could be."

-Helen leaned in closer to speak in a conspiratorial tone, "Well, I know.
+Maggie leaned in closer to speak in a conspiratorial tone, "Well, I know.
 I know more about you than you might think."

 "Like what?"

 "Well like your father was a recorder that he was arrested for treason."

-Tara had never shared these details with anyone and didn't know how Helen knew this.
+Tara had never shared these details with anyone and didn't know how Maggie knew this.
 She had decided that the fewer details she shared with people the better.

 "How do you know this?"